SLATTY54/SLATTY54/README.md

 ### Glad to see you here! &nbsp;
 <p> <img src="https://komarev.com/ghpvc/?username=SLATTY54&label=Visitors&color=009dff&style=flat" alt="SLATTY54"/></p>

-I am a computer science student🎓 at the IUT Charlemagne 🏛 in Nancy.
+I am a computer science student🎓 at the UTT (University of Technology of Troyes 🏛).
 I was always passionate about the digital world and all new technologies.I love to explore new technologies and leverage them to solve real-life problems ✨.
 I would like to work in development and maybe manage a team.